kubernetes/enhancements/keps/sig-network/6313-network-isolated-pods/README.md

 ### Upgrade / Downgrade Strategy

-- **Upgrade.** Enabling the feature requires enabling the `PodDefaultNetwork` gate on kube-apiserver, kube-controller-manager and kubelets, plus a runtime version that reports the capability.
+- **Upgrade.** Enabling the feature requires enabling the `PodDefaultNetwork` gate on kube-apiserver and kubelets, plus a runtime version that reports the capability.
 Existing workloads require no
   changes: `defaultNetwork` defaults to values consistent with their current `hostNetwork` setting and behavior is identical.